![]() |

 |

-This corresponds to twice the normal gravitational acceleration (Newton) and conforms to the observation.
-This
+This corresponds to twice the classical gravitational acceleration (Newton) and agrees

-numerical result as well as the analytical result (2.7) conform also to the prediction of general relativity – however
+with observation.
+Both the numerical result and the analytical result (2.7) also conform to the predictions of general

 2.2 The Acceleration